HB9VQQ/WSPRBeacon/README.md

 The customized WSPR image for the Raspberry Pi will be provided by the Project once Registration is completed.
 The Airspy HF+ Discovery can be purchased with a special discount exclusively for participants of the WSPR Monitor Project. ***You do not have to be a licensed Amateur Radio Operator in order to participate in the Program.***

-Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned requirements and if you want to participate in the Intl.
+Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above requirements and if you want to participate in the Intl.
 WSPR RX Monitor Project.
 Please answer these 6 questions in your email:

 1. What is the planned Monitor location?
 2. What Antenna will be used for the WSPR Monitor (Make and Model)?